LightningX VPN Logo

 For antivirus software, choose one that offers real-time scanning, automatic updates, and additional features like ransomware and phishing detection.
 Software like Bitdefender, Norton, and Kaspersky is all good choices.

-2. Download from official sources
+2. Download from the official website

 Go to the provider’s website or your device’s app store to download both apps.
 Avoid using third-party websites.